artemis-beta/enigma-cpp/README.md

 $ ./install --boost-libs <boost-include>
 ```

 the script should retrieve also the required [Logging](https://github.com/artemis-beta/cpp-logger) library for the logger.
-The resultant executable can then be found as `enigmaM3_test` within the newly created `bin` directory.
+The resultant executable can then be found as `enigma_app` within the newly created `bin` directory.

-Running the app will load in prechosen settings, the user can then enter a phrase to be encoded.
-Entering the encoded phrase should then return the original result.
+Running the app will allow the user to specify settings such as the key, the rotor type choice (unique numbers from 1-8), and rotating the internal wiring within each rotor (Ringstellung).
+The user enters then enters their input next to the `INPUT: ` prompt.
+The machine can be reset at any point to the start settings for decoding using the `reset` command within the app.
+Quit the application using the `quit` command.